rominator1983/completeModInstallationManual/README.md

 # Disclaimer

 As this manual is published under the MIT license I cannot be held liable for any damage on any of your hardware or body parts (especially your ears) that result from using this manual.
-Start things only when setting the volume to 0%.
+Start things only when the volume is set to 0% always.

 THIS IS NOT A JOKE.
 When running MOD carelessly with a laptop sound card with a built in microphone and speakers there can be really unpleasant feedback noises.